getfem/getfem/doc/sphinx/source/userdoc/bfem.rst

    convexes or the set of faces of index ``i`` (see the |gf_m| object).
 For a reduced mesh_fem, a dof is lying on a region if its potential corresponding shape function is nonzero on this region.
-The extension matrix is used to make the correspondance between basic and reduced dofs.
+The extension matrix is used to make the correspondence between basic and reduced dofs.

 Third level: the optional linear transformation (or reduction)